gparlakov/jstalks-2021-optimising-angular/TASKS.md

 5. Review
 // Demonstrate how to remove the moment js (or any other) locales not in use

+### 19. Manual JS lazy module load

+1. Notice the `Pusher` is a large part of our main
+2. //TODO - imagine and describe steps to keep the current API but have a button (or user action property - localStorage.push) to actually start the pushing

 # Day 5.
 State management